sosolidkk/steam_api/README.md

 - Arguments
   - **appid**: The ID for the game you're requesting.
     - By default, the current implementation of the SteamApi supports multiple AppIDs at the same time.
 But this gem does not (yet) supports it.
   - **filters (optional)**: The filters for the data you want to be fetched.
+For the complete filter listing please access the [StoreFrontAPI](https://wiki.teamfortress.com/wiki/User:RJackson/StorefrontAPI#appdetails) for appdetails endpoint.
-    - Any key names except those listed under basic are acceptable as filter values.
-There are the keys returned when the basic filter is used:
+    - The filter `basic` returns the following keys:
       - `type`
       - `name`
       - `steam_appid`